ElysiaAvery/PingPong/README.md

 Return the word "pong" for numbers divisible by 5 | 10 | Pong
 Return the word "ping" for numbers divisible by 3 | 6 | Ping
-Users should be able to see their new results one after the other | 15, 7 | Ping-Pong, 7
+Users should be able to see their new results one after the other | 15, 7 | Ping-Pong, 7 Prints numbers that count up to the input value | 17 | 1,2,Ping...

 ## Setup/Installation Requirements ##